vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD02_DEMO.md

 11. To run the application, press F5.
 After a few seconds, the code execution will break, and the breakpoint will be highlighted in yellow.
 12. In the console window, review the course and student lists printed to the console window.

-    In Visual Studio 2017, while debugging, you can view **IntelliTrace** events in the **Diagnostic Tools** pane on the right side of the window.
+    In Visual Studio 2017 Enterprise Edition, while debugging, you can view **IntelliTrace** events in the **Diagnostic Tools** pane on the right side of the window.

 13. In the **Diagnostic Tools** pane, below the charts, click the **Events** tab.
 The **Events** tab lists various events that happen during execution.